-Education, Information, and Technology Key West's separate transportation systems function as a network.
-But the level of ease in transferring between systems and the usability of each system is uneven.
-To improve the current multimodal transportation network, the study team asked a group of Key West residents, business owners and employees about their experiences in five areas: Safety, Technology, Shared Economies, Transit, and Getting There and Back.
-Participants represented all areas of Key West, Stock Island and other lower Keys; a mix of ages between 10 and 65+, and those in school, working, retired otherwise engaged in the Key West community.
+Education, Information, and Technology Key West's separate transportation systems share many of the same corridors, but the level of ease in transferring between systems and the usability of each system is uneven.
+To learn more about what would create a truly multimodal transportation network, the study team asked a group of 69 Key West residents, business owners and employees about their experiences in five areas: Safety, Technology, Shared Economies, Transit, and Getting There and Back.
+Participants represented all areas of Key West, Stock Island and other lower Keys; a mix of ages between 10 and 65+, and those in school, working, retired, or otherwise engaged in the Key West community.